mshih01/aacalc2/README.md

 Axis and Allies odds calculator with advanced features.
 - math based probability computation
-	- generally faster than aa1942calc for most battles, and more accurate.
+	- generally faster and more accurate than aa1942calc for most battles.
-- basic capabilites
+- basic capabilities
     - land / sea battles with sub/destroyer/air rules.
     - aa guns, shore bombardments
     - custom order of loss
 - advanced features inspired by popovitsj's aa1942calc.com.
     - multiwave calculation
-    - amphibious assaults with planned retreat (e.g. 1 or 2 rounds battle -- and then retreat non-amphibious units)
+    - amphibious assaults with planned retreat (e.g. fight 1 or 2 rounds, then retreat non-amphibious units)
     - standard - biased - lowluck dice
     - strategic bombing analysis.
 - new features enabled by the math based approach.
-    - retreat if the exepcted profit is too low.
+    - retreat if the expected profit is too low.
-        - consider the territory is a deadzone
+        - treat the territory as a dead zone
         - consider the territory value for the EV analysis.
     - retreat if the probability of winning is too low (takes / kills)
     - retreat if the probability of losing air is too high